Devepation/grapejuice/documentation/src/docs/Guides/Performance-Tweaks.md

 You can change the renderer by opening the Grapejuice app, selecting `Player` on the left, and then modifying the `Roblox Renderer` under `Graphics Settings`.
 Generally, you can try each one of them and seeing which one works best.
 If Roblox happens to not launch after the logo shows up, you can enable `Use Mesa OpenGL version override`.

-### Using DXVK
+### Improving Roblox Player performance

 Instead of changing the renderer, you can also try DXVK.

 First, open the Grapejuice App, select `Player` on the left, and then enable `Use DXVK D3D implementation`.
 You also need to set the Roblox renderer to `DX11`, as shown above.
+This is depends on your setup but DXVK is more popular, try a whole bunch of different renderers and see what works best.

+If you have a low end computer and/or want more FPS, enable the FFlag `DFFlagDebugRenderForceTechnologyVoxel`
 ## Improving Roblox Studio performance

 Open Studio, then press Alt+S, and then go to the renderer tab.
 Options such as the quality level and graphics level are available.